 The Tire and Loading Information label also shows the size of the original equipment tires (3) and the recommended cold tire inflation pressures (4).
-For more information on tires and inflation see Tires on page 10-35 and Tire Pressure on page 10-42.
+For more information on tires and inflation see Tires \Rightarrow 263 and Tire Pressure \Rightarrow 270.

 There is also important loading information on the vehicle Certification/Tire label.
-It tells you the Gross Vehicle Weight Rating (GVWR) and the Gross Axle Weight Rating (GAWR) for the front and rear axle.
+It may show the Gross Vehicle Weight Rating (GVWR) and the Gross Axle Weight Rating (GAWR) for the front and rear axle.
 See "Certification/Tire Label" later in this section.